 - Don’t think of this as “the talk,” meaning one big embarrassing talk out of the blue that you subject your child to as they hit puberty.
 The best way to talk about sex is small conversations on an ongoing basis, as your child is ready for them.

 - The earlier you begin, the easier it is.
-You lay the foundation for open discussion about sex when your child is a baby.
+You lay the foundation for open discussion about sex when your child is very young.

 - Sexual health is not just understanding the mechanics of sex.
 Sexual health starts with enjoying the body and all its feelings.
 But for most people, sexual health will include interactions with others, so it also depends on our ability to engage in intimacy and take responsibility for having healthy interactions with others.

-- Sexual health for babies means developing trust in physical interaction with another person and confidence in their agency over their own body.
+- Sexual health means developing trust in physical interaction with another person and confidence in one's own agency over their body.
 Talk to your baby as you touch her body.
 “Ready for your diaper change?
 Now I’ll lift your legs up.
 Here’s my hand cleaning you gently.”

 - Use the correct names for your child’s body parts.
 Every day, she is learning from you that she has toes, a nose, a belly.
 She also needs to know that she has a vulva, a clitoris, a vagina.
 Imagine that you never used the correct word for her knee, but referred to it only as “down there.”
 Don’t you think she might develop substantial shame about this part of her body that must not be named?
 How would she communicate with you if her knee hurt?
 Might she be afraid to tell you if someone touched her knee inappropriately?